hongaar/semalt-blocker/README.md

 semalt-blocker
 ==============

-### Self-updating PHP library which blocks hundreds of spammy domains from ruining your website statistics
+## Self-updating PHP library which blocks hundreds of spammy domains from ruining your website statistics

+---

+#### Bad domains counter: _444_

 ---